jvrc/tutorials/html/_sources/basics/torque.txt

 Repeat this procedure until length of the motion becomes 15[s].

 What we created using the pose roll are called key frames.
 They are used to generate a robot motion.
-Press "create body motion" button on the tool bar.
+Press "Generate body motions" button on the tool bar.

 .. image:: images/motion_toolbar.png

 It is possible to update the robot motion automatically when key frames are updated.
-It can be enabled by checking  "automatic update mode" button on the tool bar.
+It can be enabled by checking  "Automatic Balance Adjustment Mode" button on the tool bar.

 .. image:: images/motion_toolbar2.png

 You can find a "motion" item as a child of "SampleMotion" item.
-Select this item and save its contents by choosing "Save as" menu.
+Select this item and save its contents by choosing "Save Selected Items As" menu.

 .. image:: images/item_motion.png